Number : Season 17, episode 5 of 6.

 The “tributes” to the Nimon, invoke shades of The Hunger Games with their matching orange boiler suits, look out for a pre-80’s Blue Peter appearance by child actor; Janet Ellis.

-When a more committed serious approach, might have created a season finale gem.
+With a more committed and serious approach, it might have created a season finale gem.
 Shame.